kingdonb/website/content/en/docs/use-cases/jenkins.md

 #### Jenkins Builds OCI Images

 While many companies and people may use Jenkins for building Docker images, it isn't actually true that Jenkins builds Docker images.

 Docker builds OCI images, and Jenkins can shell out to Docker to build images.

 Jenkins always uses some other tool to build OCI images.
-Docker may still be the most commonly reported such tool at the time of this writing, but other tools are growing in popularity like [Porter](https://porter.sh), [Buildpacks.io](https://buildpacks.io), [Earthfile](https://earthly.dev), and surely many others we have not seen.
+Docker may still be the most commonly reported such tool in use as of this writing, but other tools are growing in popularity like [Porter], [Buildpacks.io], [Earthfile], and many others we have not seen, many which could be used with Jenkins.

-One might use [declarative pipelines](https://www.jenkins.io/doc/book/pipeline/docker/) to include the CI configuration in application repos by writing a Jenkinsfile with many varied approaches.
-We might use the [docker plugin](https://plugins.jenkins.io/docker-plugin/), or a privileged pod that uses a HostPath volume to get access to `/var/run/docker.sock`.
+One might use [declarative pipelines] to include the CI configuration in application repos by writing a Jenkinsfile to suit your own needs.
+We might use the [docker plugin], or a privileged pod with HostPath volume to mount `/var/run/docker.sock`.
+There are many strategies; this example only shows one way.

+#### Security Concerns
-Proposing these ideas may also land us on the naughty list, (or hopefully attract the attention of InfoSec advocates at a design review,) as these are generally acknowledged as **extremely dangerous**, and you should not ever do these things without understanding why, with untrusted code from an unverified source, or anywhere with access to a production cluster.

-(That's fine, and we already acknowledged that Jenkins-CI is to be completely separated from production, according to Flux...)
+This should attract the attention of InfoSec advocates, as privileged pods and HostPath volumes are generally acknowledged as **extremely dangerous**.

+You should not ever do these things without understanding the risks.
+Don't run untrusted code from an unverified source, anywhere near a production cluster.
+(OK, that's fine, and we already acknowledged that Jenkins-CI is to be completely separated from production, according to Flux...)

+#### Dockershim was formally deprecated

-We might also be running Jenkins on a Kubernetes cluster that doesn't even have Docker underneath.
+We might also be running Jenkins on a Kubernetes cluster that [doesn't even have Docker underneath].
 In this case you may want to use another tool to produce OCI images with Jenkins.

 Here, we will use a privileged pod with access to Docker on the host to its most positive effect, by building the image on a single node cluster which is specially earmarked and set aside for Jenkins builds.

-This is so that local storage can be invoked while building and testing images.
-When the next stage of the pipeline is executed after the image is built, there is no need to push or pull from a remote image registry before reaching the release stage.
+This is so that we can leverage Docker's node-local image storage while building and testing images.
+When the next stage of the pipeline is executed after an image is built, there is no need to push or pull from a remote image registry as we are on the same machine where the image was built.

-Now while this strategy is efficient, it will only work if Kubernetes is running Docker underneath (and that is certainly getting less common now, though it should fortunately remain possible into the future now that [Mirantis has taken over support of dockershim](https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/).)
+Now while this strategy is efficient, it will only work if Kubernetes is running Docker underneath (and that is certainly getting less common now, though it should fortunately remain possible into the future now that [Mirantis has taken over support of dockershim].)

+##### CI is out of scope for Flux

-Affected Jenkins users will have to find a way of making this work, depending on your situation.
-None of this is in scope for Flux to explain, as Flux separates the responsibilities of CI and CD across these well-defined boundaries.
+Jenkins users will have to find a way of making sense of all this, depending on the details of your situation.
+None of this is reasonably in scope for Flux to solve, as Flux separates the responsibilities of CI and CD across these well-defined boundaries.

 Whatever tool you use for building images, this document aims to explain and show compatible choices that work well with Flux.

-It should be clear that we can use any competing tool for building images, (with or without Jenkins involvement,) and much of the same advice for working with Flux will still apply.
+It should be clear that if we use Jenkins or Docker, or any other competing tool for building images, much of the same advice for working with Flux will still apply.

 #### What Should We Do?

 We recommend users implement SemVer and/or [Sortable image tags][Sortable image tags], to enable the use of [Image Update Policies][image update guide].
-It is possible for Jenkins to drive deployments with Flux in this way, without having or needing any direct access or explicit coordination with production environment or staging clusters.
+It is possible for Jenkins to drive deployments with Flux in this way securely through tags, without direct access or explicit coordination with production environment or staging clusters.

 GitOps principles suggest that we should manage production workloads as purely declarative artifacts that accurately describe the cluster state in enough detail to reproduce, including version information.
 Extrapolating the principles, we can also prescribe updates to container images with an automated process, and appropriately constrain this process to only new SemVer releases within a specified range.

+#### Documentation References

 Many parts are needed for a complete continuous delivery pipeline with Jenkins and Flux.

-References are provided below to help highlight ideas that are likely present in a functioning Jenkins image build pipeline.
+References are provided below to help highlight ideas that are likely to present in a functioning Jenkins image build pipeline.
 We'll also provide an example you may use to build images for development and testing.
-Then, using another Jenkins stage, we run some tests in the image that was built, and finally make some CI decisions about whether to publish/release the image for deployment.
+Then, with another Jenkins pipeline stage, we can run some tests in the image that was built.

+Finally, a release stage will publish/release image tags for production deployment, based on git tags.

+##### Testing Infrastructure

 We can do testing without an image registry or pushing or pulling any image, because Jenkins builds the image locally on the build node, with a privileged pod that has direct access to Docker on the host.
+This is significantly faster than pushing before testing.

 So (if we're using a single-node cluster for Jenkins, or by some other tricks perhaps ...) the image is created and used with the single node's Docker daemon.

 Those are some assumptions that you may need to check on... anyway, then we tag and push an image any time a new release version was tagged in Git, only after seeing the tests pass.

+##### `jenkinsci/pipeline-examples` repo

-Jenkins provides examples of declarative pipelines that use [credentials](https://github.com/jenkinsci/pipeline-examples/blob/master/declarative-examples/simple-examples/credentialsUsernamePassword.groovy) and show how you can use string data elements collected or composed in earlier stages, to drive downstream stages or scripts in different ways, or simply [populating environment variables](https://github.com/jenkinsci/pipeline-examples/blob/master/declarative-examples/simple-examples/scriptVariableAssignment.groovy).
+Jenkins provides examples of declarative pipelines that use [credentials] and show how you can use string data elements collected or composed in earlier stages, to drive downstream stages or scripts in different ways, or simply [populating environment variables].

-Another example executes certain workflow scripts [only against a particular branch](https://github.com/jenkinsci/pipeline-examples/blob/master/declarative-examples/simple-examples/whenBranchMaster.groovy).
+Another example executes certain workflow scripts [only against a particular branch].
 We may need to do all of these things, or similar ideas, in order to test and release new versions of our app in production.

+For more information on Jenkins pipelines, visit the [jenkinsci/pipeline-examples] declarative examples.

-#### Example Jenkinsfile
+## Example Jenkinsfile

 Adapt this if needed, or add this to a project repository with a `Dockerfile` in its root, as a file `Jenkinsfile`, and configure a [Multibranch Pipeline][Creating a Multibranch Pipeline] to trigger when new commits are pushed to any branch or tag.

-Find this example in context at [kingdonb/jenkins-example-workflow](https://github.com/kingdonb/jenkins-example-workflow) where it is connected with a Jenkins server, and configured to build and push images to [docker.io/kingdonb/jenkins-example-workflow](https://hub.docker.com/r/kingdonb/jenkins-example-workflow/tags?page=1&ordering=last_updated).
+Find this example in context at [kingdonb/jenkins-example-workflow] where it is connected with a Jenkins server, and configured to build and push images to [docker.io/kingdonb/jenkins-example-workflow].

 ```groovy
 dockerRepoHost = 'docker.io'